TylerLu/EDUGraphAPI-PHP/README.md

 - Password: `J48W23RQeZv85vj`
 - Key credential: `/App_Data/jobs/triggered/SyncData/key_credential.txt`

-For production, you should you own certifcate:
+For production, you should use your certificate:

 **Generate certificate with PowerShell**